-The Level 3 method is partly used to measure the Group's credit default swaps (CDS) and asset-backed securities (ABS)/mortgage-backed securities (MBS) for which the market has been classified as being inactive.
-Further interest-bearing securities are also allocated to Level 3.
+The Level 3 method is partly used to measure interest-bearing securities and asset-backed securities (ABS)/mort-gage-backed securities (MBS) for which the market has been classified as being inactive.
 Individual tranches of collateralised debt obligations (CDO) and equity structures are also measured in accordance with Level 3.
-Level 3 financial instruments include trading assets and liabilities, hedge accounting derivatives, financial assets and liabilities designated at fair value and financial assets recognised at fair value.
+Level 3 financial instruments include all told trading assets and liabilities, hedge accounting derivatives, financial assets and liabilities designated at fair value and financial assets recognised at fair value.